 Never seen the dear sister before and haven’t seen her since that enlightening conversation.

-The BEST taste is provided by whole cultured buttermilk.
+I soon discovered the BEST taste is provided by sour cream and whole cultured buttermilk (or fat free buttermilk).

 My Homemade Macaroni and Three Cheeses recipe calls for cultured buttermilk only.
 Must try at least once because it’s also very good.